Bimbam360/qgis_layer_search/README.md

 ## But Why Though
 QGIS has a builtin broad search, but it is detached from the Layers panel (so does not move with it) and does not show the tree hierarchy while searching.
+Basically I want
+- My search button at the top of the panel it relates to (like the processing toolbox search)
-Basically I want my search button at the top, for it to be scoped just to layers and to give more satisfying visual feedback 🤷‍♂️
+- For it to be scoped just to that panel and
+- To give more satisfying visual feedback 🤷‍♂️

 ## Usage
 1. Install and enable the plugin through the QGIS Plugin Manager (TBD - For the time being copy to your plugin directory and enable manually).